GajdoM/Thesis/README.md

 This application will be created using a combination of R and Python programming languages.
 The final version of the app will be tested and evaluated user testing.

+Business understanding

+Our goal was to create multiple models that will predict the salary of NHL players.
+From these models, we choose the best one with the potential to be deployed into practice in the form of a web application.
+From the analytical point of view, we aimed at a selection of the most important attributes affecting the players’ salary and based on this selection; we applied the regression algorithms.

 Data Preparation

 Most of the attributes are of numeric type.